Skip to main content

 The Role of Micronutrients in the Hormonal Milieu

-While phytochemicals often take center stage, essential micronutrients like and also play a critical, albeit complex, role in modulating the androgen signaling environment.
+While phytochemicals often take center stage, essential micronutrients like zinc and selenium also play a critical, albeit complex, role in modulating the androgen signaling environment.
 Their effects are often interdependent and can be dose-dependent, highlighting the need for a balanced approach.

 • Zinc ∞ Zinc is highly concentrated in the prostate gland and is essential for its normal function.
 Research has shown that zinc status can influence androgen receptor levels.
 Studies in animal models have indicated that zinc supplementation alone can lead to an increase in serum testosterone concentrations and a corresponding increase in AR protein expression in the prostate.
 This suggests that zinc is a necessary component for maintaining the integrity of the androgen signaling axis.
 It is believed to play a role in the structural integrity of the AR protein itself, which contains zinc-finger motifs in its DNA-binding domain.